-George WE Poe, the son of Jacob Poe, was a second generation steamboat pilot.
-He was born on May 12, 1844 and died shy of 99 years on Feb 16, 1943.
+George WE Poe, the son of Jacob Poe, was a second generation Poe steamboat pilot.
+He was born on May 12, 1844 during John Tyler’s presidency and in his lifetime saw twenty-three different administrations.
+He departed this life shy of 99 years on Feb 16, 1943 during the third term of Franklin D Roosevelt.
 In the fall of 1940 Capt Frederick Way Jr, the Ohio River historian, interviewed George WE Poe for the Waterways Journal.
 At that time George WE had been retired for more than 40 years.
 According to Capt Way, he acted “like a man of 60, clean shaven, sharp as a fox”.

 Much of his youth was spent on the river with his father.
 He worked as a clerk on various Poe steamers.
 During the Civil War, George WE Poe ran away from business school in Pittsburgh to join the war effort.
 His father “was down with the Union boats on the Tennessee River and they had me cooped up in a business school in Pittsburgh.
 I went down and got aboard the Minerva and come back to Georgetown.”

 At age nineteen while learning the river between Pittsburgh and Louisville, George was a cub pilot on the CT Dumont when she participated in the most exciting event in Parkersburg’s river history.
 The wharf at the mouth of the Little Kanawha River was filled with some 100 steamboats.
 All of them with steam up and destined for points all over the Mississippi system.
 The occasion was the return of the Union soldiers from the Civil War battlefields.
 The soldiers piled into Parkersburg on B&O trains, marched to the Ohio River, and boarded steamboats.
 The sidewheeler CT Dumont ferried two crammed loads to Lawrenceburg, IN .